 When you open your Diamond Dotz box, you’re going to get several items:

-- Multiple packages of Dotz that are sorted by color and coded.
+Multiple packages of Dotz that are sorted by color and coded.
 These are your resin diamonds.

 You’re also going to need scissors, tweezers, and you may want a container to organize your Dotz (I’ll show you that later in the post).